mpiorowski/rusve/README.md

 # Rust microservices with Typescript SvelteKit using gRPC deployed on Fly.io

 # Big changes comming to this project in a days.
 Want to make it more completed with much more really helpfull sections, like Stripe integration, or ready to use github actions deployment to Fly.io or GCP.
-Keep a watch on this :)
+Keep a watch on this :) Readme will be heavly rewriten also

 If You have any questions, feel free to ask them in Discussions or Issues.
 I hope this will be helpful :).